watermelonwolverine/Filename-Tag-Generator/README.md

 would give you all files with the tag `tag1` that also have `tag2` or `tag3`

-The Google Drive search syntax is a bit weird, and I couldn't find any good references.
+The Google Drive search syntax is different, and I couldn't find any good references.
 With a bit of trial and error I found that:

 `"tag1"("tag2"|"tag3")-type:folder`

-wold be equal to the above.
-It's important to not use whitespaces. `|` operates as (logical) or.
+would be equal to the above.
+It's important to not use whitespaces. `|` operates as (logical) or. `-` excludes stuff.

 # Install